Best Cheap Health Insurance in Minnesota (2026)

 Monthly costs are for a 40-year-old.

-You can buy a health insurance plan from MNsure, Minnesota's state marketplace, between Nov.
+You can buy a medical insurance plan from MNsure, Minnesota's state marketplace, between Nov.
 1 and Jan.
 15 every year.
 Plans from MNsure are sometimes called "Affordable Care Act (ACA) plans" or "Obamacare plans."

 No matter what plan tier you buy, you'll have coverage for at least 10 common health care situations.